Raorchestes nerostagona

 Raorchestes nerostagona is a species of frog in the family Rhacophoridae.
 It is endemic to the Western Ghats, India.
 It has been called as the Kalpetta yellow bush frog or lichen bush frog for its patchy lichen like patterning that make it cryptic.
 First described in 2005 based on a specimen obtained in Kalpetta, the species has subsequently been found in many parts of the Western Ghats.
+This frog has been observed between 900 and 1200 meters above sea level.

 Taxonomy

 The species was originally described in the genus Philautus but has since been moved into the genus Raorchestes.
 The species name is derived from Greek nero for water and stagona for drop and refers to the call of the frog which is emitted from high up in the trees and resembles the sound of a raindrop falling into water.
 Like all other members of this genus, eggs are thought to develop into little froglets entirely within the egg-shell, although this direct development pattern was not directly observed in the species at the time of its description.